Chikako-Takahashi/Chikako-Takahashi.github.io/README.md

 My main interests in Linguistics are Phonology, Phonetics, Second Language Phonology/Prosody, Second Language Acquisition and Psycholinguistics.

-My dissertation focuses to answer what factors affect L2 influence on L1 phonetic learning (Expected completion in May 2020).
+My dissertation focuses to answer what factors affect L2 influence on L1 phonetic learning (Expected completion in August 2020).

 I have also worked on information structure of Japanese ditransitives and how metathesis can be analyzed in Harmonic Serialism.